 According to IRS Publication 525, Taxable and Nontaxable Income, a person who receives a bribe must report it on their tax return.
 The publication states, “If you receive a bribe, include it in your income.”
 That’s it.
 Source

-The IRS has strict rules on what should be declared as income on a tax return, even if the income is obtained illegally.
+The IRS has strict rules on what should be declared as income on a tax return, even if it is obtained illegally.
 Income from dealing illegal drugs or from robbing a bank is supposed to be declared on an income tax form.
-The IRS can’t give a tax return to a law-enforcement agency without a court order, but they can provide information on pieces of a tax return if it is undergoing an audit.
+The IRS can’t give a tax return to a law enforcement agency without a court order, but they can provide information on pieces of a tax return if it is undergoing an audit.
 Source

 Penalties, fees, and interest are accrued if a taxpayer files their return after the tax filing deadline if they owe taxes.
 These penalties can be avoided if the taxpayer files an extension, but even then, the person has to have had paid at least 90 percent of the taxes they owe.
 There is one exception.
 If a taxpayer is due a refund by the IRS, there is no penalty for filing a late tax return.
 You can probably figure out why.
 Source